MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

   - A network architecture deployed within a single Azure region.

-  - A network architecture spanning multiple Azure regions, with no need for transitive connectivity between virtual networks for landing zones across regions.
+  - A network architecture that spans multiple Azure regions, with no need for transitive connectivity between virtual networks for landing zones across regions.

-  - A network architecture spanning multiple Azure regions, and global VNet peering can be used to connect virtual networks across Azure regions.
+  - A network architecture that spans multiple Azure regions, and global VNet peering can be used to connect virtual networks across Azure regions.

   - There's no need for transitive connectivity between VPN and ExpressRoute connections.